Research + Outreach

 CBER projects have been recognized for their quality by our peers in both organizations.
 View CBER's awards and recognition.

-Receive news on the latest data releases, published studies, and economic forecasting events through BallStateCBER accounts on Facebook and Twitter.
+Receive news on the latest data releases, published projects, and economic forecasting events through BallStateCBER accounts on Facebook and Twitter.
+Updates on the business climate in east central Indiana are also available through the Ball State Business Roundtable Facebook page.

 If you are visiting our office, you may want directions and recommendations for where to park on campus.